-There are other stories that might be told here, not least of the continuing ability of the garden inscription to offer moments of temporal arrest and emotive transport; or, in quite different ways, of the experience of the garden as a place of indolence which for many eighteenth-century writers must then also be framed as a moment out of time because it is ‘wasted’ time; but I have focussed on the ruin because it so insistently demonstrates both for us and for eighteenth-century garden visitors the affective moments made possibly by physical objects, and the sense that those moments might be at once in and out of time.
-If ruins confront the individual with radically different time frames, those time frames must be merged and separated in order that the prized immediacy of an apparently unmediated reaction can be experienced.
+There are other stories that might be told here, not least of the continuing ability of the garden inscription to offer moments of temporal arrest and emotive transport; or, in quite different ways, of the experience of the garden as a place of indolence which for many eighteenth-century writers must then also be framed as a moment out of time because it is ‘wasted’ time; but I have focussed on the ruin because it so insistently demonstrates both for us and for eighteenth-century garden visitors the affective moments made possible by physical objects, and the sense that those moments might be at once in and out of time.
+If ruins confront the individual with radically different time frames, those time frames must be at once merged and separated in order that the prized immediacy of an apparently unmediated reaction can be experienced.
 What is shared by Kames and by Carter, by Whately and (if only in exasperation) by Gilpin, is a concern for immediacy which is at once an emotional response and a response which—characteristically—must be framed historically.
-Confronting the ruin, we see in these various accounts an attempt to embrace the unmediated moment, the moment made natural by its atemporal instantaneousness; but to turn that around, we might also say this this moment even as it is a celebration is also found to be wanting, because a moment out of time is not enough, and gains its significance only as it is narrated into larger and more complex histories.
+Confronting the ruin, we see in these various accounts an attempt to embrace the unmediated moment, the moment made natural by its instantaneousness; but to turn that around, we might also say that this moment even as it is a celebration is also found to be wanting, because a moment out of time is not enough, and gains its significance only as it is narrated into larger and more complex histories.